 This historic poets from Armenia list can help answer the questions "Who are some Armenian poets of note?" and "Who are the most famous poets from Armenia?"
 These prominent poets of Armenia may or may not be currently alive, but what they all have in common is that they're all respected Armenian poets.Use this list of renowned Armenian poets to discover some new poets that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (8 items)

-Missak Manouchian was a French-Armenian poet and communist activist.
+For the Manouchian Group, see FTP-MOI Missak Manouchian (Western Armenian: Միսաք Մանուշեան; pronounced [misɑkʰ manuʃjɑn], 1 September 1906 – 21 February 1944) was a French-Armenian poet and communist activist.
 An Armenian Genocide survivor, he moved to France from an orphanage in Lebanon in 1925.
 He was active in communist Armenian literary circles.
-During World War II, he became the military commissioner of FTP-MOI, a group consisting of European immigrants, including many Jews, in the Paris region who carried out assassinations and bombings of Nazi targets.
-According to one author, the Manouchian group was the most active group during the French Resistance.
-Manouchian and many of his comrades were arrested in November 1943 executed by the Nazis in Fort Mont-Valérien.
-He is widely considered a hero of the French Resistance. ...more
+During World War II, he became the military commissioner of FTP-MOI, a group consisting of European immigrants, including many Jews, in the Paris region which carried out assassinations and bombings of Nazi targets.
+According to one author, the Manouchian group was the most active French Resistance group.
+Manouchian and many of his comrades were ...more on Wikipedia

 Birthplace: Adıyaman, Turkey